matteochignoli/granade-fragment-trajectory/README.md

 # granade-fragment-trajectory
-A program that show approximately the trajectory of grenade fragments.
+For use this program you must download this repository, and clik on index.html file.
+At this point you should view on the screen a 2D visualization of the trajectories that the fragments of a granade should travel.